 Moringa concanensis Nimmo

 M. concanensis occurs in tropical dry forest from southeastern Pakistan almost to the southern tip of India.
-It has recently been found in a western Bangladesh.
+It has recently been found in western Bangladesh.
 Despite this wide range, M. concanensis habitat is under heavy pressure from agriculture and urbanization.

 Moringa concanensis images